 1. Plan your social media posts

-You might remember the days when excited Black Friday shoppers would plot and map out their shopping strategy days in advance.
+You might remember the days when excited Boxing Day sales shoppers would plot and map out their shopping strategy days in advance.
 Today, they’re more apt to browse around online and click over to an eCommerce website on a whim.

-That’s why it’s crucial to cultivate an active Black Friday social media presence.
-To ensure you don’t miss out on your own holiday plans by continuously posting on your business social media channels, plan your campaign strategy in advance.
+That’s why it’s crucial to cultivate an active sales period social media presence.
+To make sure you don’t miss out on your own Christmas plans by needing to constantly post on your business social media channels, plan your campaign strategy in advance.

-Use the days and weeks heading into Thanksgiving to tease your Black Friday promotions and create interest in your offerings, then schedule posts to run throughout the day.
-Use existing hashtags that are already capturing traffic, such as #BlackFriday, #BlackFridaySale, and #BlackFridayShopping, to be part of the conversation.
+Use the days and weeks heading into Christmas to tease your Boxing Day promotions and create interest in your offerings, then schedule posts to run throughout the day.
+Use existing hashtags that are already capturing traffic, such as #BoxingDay, #BoxingDaySale, and #BoxingDayShopping, to be part of the conversation.

 2. Reach out to existing customers

-Get into the holiday spirit by giving gifts to your loyal customers.
-Black Friday is an ideal opportunity to thank them for being part of your journey with an exclusive surprise deal, such as an extra discount.
+Get into the festive spirit by giving gifts to your loyal customers.
+Boxing Day is an ideal opportunity to thank them for being part of your journey with an exclusive surprise deal, such as an extra discount or gift with purchase.